 If you wish to make a more targeted exclusion rule, exclude the following files inside the agent installation folder from scanning:

-You must also exclude the Analysis Tool, which is within a subfolder of the agent installation folder:
+You must also exclude the Analysis Tool, which is found at:

 Exclude AutoVerify / bootVM checks